metalgeardev/mgsdevwiki/Metal Gear Solid 2/3. HD Collection/README.md

 *Metal Gear Solid HD Edition* is a compilation of enhanced ports of *Metal Gear Solid 2: Substance* and *Metal Gear Solid 3: Subsistence* developed by Bluepoint Games under the supervision of Kojima Productions for PlayStation 3 and Xbox 360.
 It was later ported to PlayStation Vita and Nvidia Shield by Armature Studio and Nvidia Lightspeed Studios respectively.

-*Metal Gear Solid: Peace Walker HD Edition* was developed by Genki Co.,Ltd. and sold separately in Japan.
-For the purposes of this wiki, it is considered a separate product.

 ## Table of Contents
 ```table-of-contents
 ```